 “Another?”
-I steal her chance to reply before refilling her glass to the tip then sliding it to her side of the bar.
-Since my serve is as generous as my bank accounts will forever be for my family, whiskey sloshes over the rim.
+I steal her chance to reply before refilling her glass to the tip, then sliding it to her side of the bar.
+Since my serving is as generous as my bank accounts will forever be for my family, whiskey sloshes over the rim.

 It glistens on the clear varnish as adeptly as Isabelle’s eyes when she asks, “Are you trying to get me drunk, Mr. Holt?”